input-output-hk/cardano-docs.iohk.io/_docs/cardano/2017-01-09-differences.md

 controls 20%) and there are 40 adversary stakeholders each having 1% of stake, then adversary has full control over secret sharing.

-To overcome this problem, in *cardano-sl* each stakeholder is allowed to send number of commitment shares proportional to their stake.
+To overcome this problem, in *cardano-sl* for each stakeholder we generate number of shares proportional to their stake.
-So each node must decrypt each encrypted share of commitment and send all these decrypted shares during *Reveal phase*.

 ## Randomness Generation Failure